adlnet/xAPI-Spec/xAPI.md

 ```
 If the original document exists, and the original document or the document being posted
 do not have a Content-Type:
-of "application/json", or if either document can not be parsed as JSON Objects, the LRS MUST
+of "application/json", or if either document can not be parsed as JSON objects, the LRS MUST
 respond with HTTP status code 400 "Bad Request", and MUST NOT update the target document
 as a result of the request.